 - We operate dry storage systems at our Mill Creek, E.W.
 Brown, and Ghent power plants.
 Our newest dry storage facility at Trimble County will become operational in 2022.

-Once processed, the dry materials will be managed on site at our power plants or beneficially used offsite for materials such as concrete, wallboard or fertilizer.
+- Once processed, the dry CCR materials are managed on site at our power plants, if not beneficially used offsite for materials such as concrete, wallboard or fertilizer.

 - As part of our extensive plans and in compliance with the U.S. EPA’s Effluent Limitation Guidelines, we operate new, state-of-the-art process-water treatment facilities – using physical and chemical-based technologies.
 We’re in the process of also adding biological treatment systems over the next several years to further treat water before leaving our power plants.